 My name is David AKA Wazo.
-I'm a planning 2021 AZT thru-hike starting in late September.
+I'm a planning 2021 SOBO AZT thru-hike starting in the first week of October.
 This plan materialized after having to undergo some major abdominal surgery in May which forced me to cancel my plans to do a thru-hike of the PCT.
 I like to bike, hike, backpack, and read.
 I live in Central Phoenix.
 Every morning I get up to watch the sun come up with my little 16 pound dog, Louie, from our perch 22 floors above the city.

 Hi, my name is Ellie.
 I am a college student from Minnesota and will be hiking the Appalachian Trail Southbound beginning in early June.
 The AT has been on my radar since I got back to school in the fall after thru-hiking the Colorado Trail last summer.
 I'm really looking forward to exploring the East coast and getting back to doing what I love on trail.

 Just a girl who likes to hike and camp.
 Acute care PT from Birmingham, AL --> PCT thru hiker